DISHDevEx/iot/aws/terragrunt_template/README.md

    }

-   To pass these variables values from the json file to Terragrunt, please execute below command.
+   To pass these variables values from the json file to Terragrunt, please execute below command to set the file path as environment variable.

    #CLI command: